casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/events.md

 </details>

 ### Approving Tokens
-This method is used when you need to hand over the token transfer capability to another account.
-In this example, the new owner's public key is created before performing the transfer.
+This method is used to hand over the token transfer capability to another account.
+In this example, the new owner's public key is created before the transfer.
 Then the new account will perform the token transfer.

 #### Executing the approve method
 The below code snippet will execute when calling the [approve](https://github.com/casper-network/casper-contracts-js-clients/blob/b210261ba6b772a7cb25f62f2bdf00f0f0064ed5/e2e/cep47/usage.ts#L259-L267) method.